 Better Walls and Roofs

-We take special care to choose building materials that will make sense over the long term.
-That means finding materials that maximize the cost savings associated with heating and cooling efficiencies.
-But the materials used in wall and roof construction can also have major long-term impacts on both the natural environment and the health of a home’s occupants.
-The materials used for insulating and sheathing a building are two of the largest contributors to its environmental footprint.
+Our goal is to choose building materials that will make sense over the long term.
+That means finding materials that maximize the savings associated with heating and cooling efficiencies, but also recognizing the environmental impacts of producing those materials.
+Insulation and sheathing materials are two of the largest contributors to a building’s environmental footprint, and can impact occupant health.
 Wisely built enclosure systems are a key part of building a home that lasts as long as your timber frame.

 A Deeper Look